hypnoglow/dotbro/README.md

 Dotbro can automate routine of adding files to your dotfiles repo with one single command.
 It does a backup copy, moves the file and creates a symlink to your file.
-After that you only need to commit that file to your repo.
+After that you only need to add this file to your dotbro config (*I'm working on automation of this*) and commit that file to your repo.

 # Configuration